Hunger: Efforts since the global 2008 crisis

 In 2019, FAO its annual edition of The State of Food and Agriculture which asserted that food loss and waste has potential effects on food security and nutrition through changes in the four dimensions of food security: food availability, access, utilization and stability.
 However, the links between food loss and waste reduction and food security are complex, and positive outcomes are not always certain.
 Reaching acceptable levels of food security and nutrition inevitably implies certain levels of food loss and waste.
 Maintaining buffers to ensure food stability requires a certain amount of food to be lost or wasted.
 At the same time, ensuring food safety involves discarding unsafe food, which then is counted as lost or wasted, while higher-quality diets tend to include more highly perishable foods.
 How the impacts on the different dimensions of food security play out and affect the food security of different population groups depends on where in the food supply chain the reduction in losses or waste takes place as well as on where nutritionally vulnerable and food-insecure people are located geographically.

 In April and May 2020, concerns were expressed that the COVID-19 pandemic could result in a doubling in global hunger unless world leaders acted to prevent this.
 Agencies such as the WFP warned that this could include the number of people facing acute hunger rising from 135 million to about 265 million by the end of 2020.
 Indications of extreme hunger were seen in various cities, such as fatal stampedes when word spread that emergency food aid was being handed out.
 Letters calling for co-ordinated action to offset the effects of the COVID-19 pandemic were written to the G20 and G7, by various actors including NGOs, UN staff, corporations, academics and former national leaders.

 The FAO found that 122 million more people experienced hunger in 2022 compared to 2019.
 Following the 2022 invasion of Ukraine, concerns have been raised over hunger resulting from rising food prices.
 This is forecast to risk civil unrest even in many middle income countries, where government capability to protect their populations was largely exhausted by the Covid pandemic, and has not yet recovered.

+Projected levels of hunger in 2030 by UN Food and Agriculture Organization.